yihui/yihui.org/content/tinytex/pain.md

 - [Which LaTeX to install on Linux?](https://tex.stackexchange.com/q/18939/9128)

 - Missing LaTeX packages confuse users [forever](https://github.com/rstudio/rmarkdown/issues/359), [forever](https://github.com/rstudio/rmarkdown/issues/1076), and it takes [forever](https://twitter.com/xieyihui/status/763805846807547904) to figure them out and install.
 [Error messages](https://stackoverflow.com/q/47400936/559676) can also be confusing.
+Sometimes we just [don't have a clue](https://github.com/rstudio/bookdown/issues/507).

 Below are stories and experiences contributed by other users: